AdobeDocs/analytics-2.0-apis/segments-guide.md

 *  Request data once and cache it.
 *  Use caution when updating a segment so that you do not alter the original segment used by others.
 *  Avoid creating duplicate segments with the same definition.
 Creating many segments will affect performance for your company in some situations.
-*  Use the Analytics UI for creating segments from scratch, if possible.
-Because of the flexibility in using segments, the UI offers significant advantages for managing and optimizing the complexity of this task.
-Consider creating a segment in the UI that matches, as closely as possible, the segment you want, then modifying the JSON so that it does what you want programmatically.
-Then you can `POST` the JSON body of that modified segment to the API.
+*  If possible use the Analytics UI for creating segments from scratch.
+The UI offers significant advantages for managing and optimizing the complexity of this task.
+If you need to create segments programmatically, it is usually easier to create a template segment in the UI and then have your application change only small portions of the segment definition.

 ## /segments Endpoint Description